MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/automount.md

 ---
 title: automount
-description: Reference topic for the automount command, which enables or disables the automount feature. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the automount command, which enables or disables the automount feature. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article